Join us mid-Winter and Spring 2019 for one or more of our Work Weekends!

 - Willing Hearted Work Weekend II – March 22-24, 2019: Trail blazing, burning brush, transplanting starts in the garden, painting cabin trim, etc.

 - Willing Hearted Work Weekend III-April 26-28, 2019: Trail blazing, transplanting starts in the garden, etc.

 You’re welcome to come on your own, or bring folks that would love to put some effort into trails, clearing out camp, burning brush, step building and the like.
-In fact, we, hopefully, will be pruning roses the weekend of February 23-24 or March 2-3 (TBD).
+In fact, we will be pruning roses the weekend of February 23-24.
 Marion Adams, a former staff member who’s crazy about roses, will be here pruning, and showing/telling others how to prune.
-If you’re interested, call Tam (707-459-9252)
+Rose Pruning Gloves or Bee Keeping Gloves are encouraged, along with a good pair of pruning shears.

 How to Sign Up